 So, what should we do?

-The self-balancing scooter is a safe and fun alternative while you wait for your levitating skateboard.
+The self-balancing scooter is a good, fun alternative while you wait for your levitating skateboard.
 It’s fast, sleek, and affordable.

 But, if you’re looking to keep your feet on top of a board that resembles a more futuristic version of a traditional skateboard, we’ve got you covered here: